The 46 Best Gifts for Travelers, According to Travel Experts

 Courtesy of Trtl

-Any qualms about looking silly instantly disappear as soon as you put this ergonomically designed travel pillow to use.
-“It feels a little strange putting it on the first time and sort of looks like a neck brace,” said Rosalie Tinelli, AFAR’s senior audience development manager, in her review of the Trtl.
+Any qualms about looking silly instantly disappear as soon as you use this ergonomically designed travel pillow (which keeps your head from bobbing around).
+“It feels a little strange putting it on the first time and sort of looks like a neck brace,” said Rosalie Tinelli, AFAR’s former senior audience development manager, in her review of the Trtl.
 “But who cares how it looks when you’re getting peaceful sleep on an airplane and waking up with zero neck stiffness?”

 Black Yeti mug with handle and straw lid